johnnynumberfive-coder/railsproof/README.md

 bundle install
 ```

-A normal packaged installation will eventually be:
+A packaged installation will eventually be:

 ```ruby
 gem "rails_proof"